bahgat-ahmed/Explore-Close-Approaches-of-Near-Earth-Objects/README.md

 # Explore Close Approaches of Near-Earth Objects

+> This README is exactly what is provided by Udacity in this project.
+This is the first project in the [Intermediate Python Nanodegree](https://www.udacity.com/course/intermediate-python-nanodegree--nd303).

 In this project, you'll use Python - and the skills we've developed throughout this course - to search for and explore close approaches of near-Earth objects (NEOs), using data from NASA/JPL's Center for Near Earth Object Studies.

 When you're finished, it'll look like this: